 - Reward new skills-this is when the chart/token economy is used

 - Decide which behavior you would like to strengthen.
 Remember, don’t state what you don’t want to see.
-For example, my son (EJ) throws his body on the floor when he is upset or frustrated.
+For example, my son (EJ) throws his body on the floor when upset or frustrated.
 The goal isn’t for EJ to stop throwing his body on the floor.
 The goal would be for EJ to use his words to communicate his feelings.

 - Choose a time & place where the child/adult can exchange the reward.